jniluo15/jbcs_git_basics/README.md

 - Now let's update the colors in the `body`, let's change `color` (font color), and `background-color` to whatever our heart desires.
 [Go ahead and use hexadecimal colors, rgb, hsl or some of the standard web colors.]( http://htmlcolorcodes.com/color-names/)

 Make changes here in main.css ![main.css](img/main_css.png)
-- When we've found the colors we like, we can go ahead and `CTRL-S/save`
+- When we've found the colors we like, we can go ahead and `CTRL + S/save`

 ###### Command line:
 - `git status` - see the status of our files